 Baku | Gobuston & Icheri Sheher

 This morning, leave Baku for Gobustan Historical Reserve, a UNESCO World Heritage Site renowned for its perfectly preserved petroglyphs, which reflect nearly 15,000 years of the history of this region.
-Visit the Gobustan Museum, where special programs and multimedia touch screens offer an interactive way to learn about the flora and fauna on the reserve.
+Visit the Gobustan Museum, where special programs and multimedia touch screens offer an interactive way to learn about the flora and fauna of the area.
 Next, view some of the reserve’s hundreds of mud volcanoes, which bubble and exude a muddy slurry instead of magma.
-After time for lunch at leisure, join your guide for a walk of Baku that includes the medieval walled Old City, Icheri Sheher, with it is narrow alleyways and historic caravanserais, mosques as well as a visit to the Palace of the Shirvan Shahs, a UNESCO Heritage site.
-Also explore the Maiden's Tower, another UNESCO Heritage Site that features the imposing mansions of the oil barons, built in the oil boom of 1870-1914 and Martyr's, with its superb views over the Bay of Baku.
+After time for lunch at leisure, join your guide for a walk of Baku that includes the medieval walled Old City, Icheri Sheher, with it is narrow alleyways and historic caravanserais and mosques, as well as a visit to the Palace of the Shirvan Shahs, a UNESCO World Heritage Site.
+Also explore the Maiden's Tower, another UNESCO World Heritage Site, and Martyr's Lane, with its superb views over the Bay of Baku.
 Enjoy this evening at your leisure.

 Baku | Lunar-Like Landscapes